-21. Councillors May Propose Notices Of Motion
+21. Councillors May Propose Notices of Motion

-Councillors may ensure that an issue is listed on an agenda by lodging a Notice of Motion.
+Councillors may ensure that an issue is listed on an agenda by lodging a Notice of motion.

-22. Notice Of Motion
+22. Notice of motion

-- 22.1 A notice of motion must be in writing on the prescribed form, signed by a Councillor, and be lodged with or sent to the Chief Executive Officer at least five business days prior to the agenda being finalised for distribution allowing sufficient time for him or her to include the notice of motion in agenda papers for a Council meeting and to give each Councillor at least 48 hours notice of such notice of motion. - 22.2 The Chief Executive Officer may reject any notice of motion which: - 22.2.1 is vague or unclear in intention - 22.2.2 it is beyond Council's power to pass; or - 22.2.3 if passed would result in Council otherwise acting invalidly but must:
+- 22.1 A Notice of motion must be in writing on the prescribed form, signed by a Councillor, and be lodged with or sent to the Chief Executive Officer at least five business days prior to the agenda being finalised for distribution allowing sufficient time for the Chief Executive Officer to include the Notice of motion in agenda papers for a Council meeting and to give each Councillor at least 48 hours notice of such Notice of motion. - 22.2 The Chief Executive Officer may reject any Notice of motion which: - 22.2.1 is vague or unclear in intention - 22.2.2 it is beyond Council's power to pass; or - 22.2.3 if passed would result in Council otherwise acting invalidly but must:

-- 22.2.4 give the Councillor who lodged it an opportunity to amend it prior to rejection, if it is practicable to do so; and - 22.2.5 notify in writing the Councillor who lodged it of the rejection and reasons for the rejection. - 22.3 The full text of any notice of motion accepted by the Chief Executive Officer must be included in the agenda. - 22.4 The Chief Executive Officer must cause all notices of motion to be numbered, dated and entered in the notice of motion register in the order in which they were received. - 22.5 Except by leave of Council, each notice of motion before any meeting must be considered in the order in which they were entered in the notice of motion register. - 22.6 If a Councillor who has given a notice of motion is absent from the meeting or fails to move the motion when called upon by the Chair, any other Councillor may move the motion. - 22.7 If a notice of motion is not moved and seconded at the Council meeting at which it is listed, it lapses.
+- 22.2.4 give the Councillor who lodged it an opportunity to amend it prior to rejection, if it is practicable to do so; and - 22.2.5 notify in writing the Councillor who lodged it of the rejection and reasons for the rejection. - 22.3 The full text of any Notice of motion accepted by the Chief Executive Officer must be included in the agenda. - 22.4 The Chief Executive Officer must cause all notices of motion to be numbered, dated and entered in the Notice of motion register in the order in which they were received.

+- 22.5 Except by leave of Council, each Notice of motion before any meeting must be considered in the order in which they were entered in the Notice of motion register. - 22.6 If a Councillor who has given a Notice of motion is absent from the meeting or fails to move the motion when called upon by the Chair, any other Councillor may move the motion. - 22.7 If a Notice of motion is not moved and seconded at the Council meeting at which it is listed, it lapses.